YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

-We further consider a realistic scenario where the attacker has limited access per ad detected, without any knowledge of the user's browsing behavior (i.e., does not have IAB categories reported).
+We continue this investigation by performing a k-anonymity~\cite{kanonymity_sweeney,papadopoulos2013k} analysis of this real dataset, to understand at what level it is satisfied, based on the different classes and aggregation performed.
+K-anonymity is used as privacy criterion in real applications such as the ``Family Educational Rights and Privacy Act'' (FERPA) of USA~\cite{ferpa}, and the ``Guidelines for De-identification of Personal Data'' of South Korea~\cite{koreanprivacy}.
+We consider a realistic scenario where the attacker has limited access per ad detected, without any knowledge of the user's browsing behavior (\ie does not have IAB categories reported).
 In this scenario, the attacker groups the entries found in the dataset based on the features of location, day of the week and time of the day (i.e., does not have access to other features).
-In Figure~\ref{fig:k-anon_no_iab}, we see that in this attack scenario and the different setups tested, a minimum k-anonymity of k=6 users is satisfied, and a median entry (ad) can be mapped to k=35 users.
-In general, these scores are within the range of k=3--10 reported in~\cite{healthdatareporting2017bcm} and applied for electronic health records, lending support to the applicability in our scenarios as well.
+In this attack scenario and the different setups tested, a minimum k-anonymity of k=6 users is satisfied, and a median entry (\ie ad) can be mapped to $k$=35 users.
+In general, these scores are within the range of $k$=3--10 reported in~\cite{healthdatareporting2017bcm} and applied for electronic health records, lending support to the applicability in our scenarios as well.
+In future versions of the tool, we will also consider other techniques such as Differential Privacy~\cite{dwork2006dp}, that can provide more tight privacy guarantees to the end user.